 Don’t get me wrong I love good food.
-You could set me free in a Whole Foods or Trader Joes and I could cruise those aisles for a couple hours.
+You could set me free in a Whole Foods or Trader Joes and I could cruise those aisles for hours.
 I love exploring new recipes and trying new ingredients.
-However, I know when a splurge at Whole Foods is ok and I know when its time to focus on my budget and saving money on groceries.
+However, I know when a grocery splurge is ok and I also know when it’s time to focus on my budget and start saving money on groceries.

 This article may contain affiliate links, full disclosure here

 If you are not careful about your food budget you can easily end up spending way too much at the grocery store.
-I know because I have been there.
-But I have learned how to avoid this.
-I have learned the necessary steps to stop overspending and begin saving money on groceries.
+I know because I’ve been there.
+But the good thing is I’ve learned what it takes to avoid this.
+I’ve learned the necessary steps to stop overspending and begin saving money on groceries.

 Did you know that you CAN cut your grocery budget by half and still eat well?
 The average American household spends $520 on groceries per month.
 By following these simple steps you can cut your budget by an average of $260 a month and still eat delicious and healthy meals.